-"Regurgitation caused by GERD, acid reflux, and/or heartburn isn't always apparent to an onlooker.
-So even if the officer honestly believes you didn't burp, belch, or regurgitate during the observation period, he or she may simply have been unaware that you did.”
+"Regurgitation caused by GERD, acid reflux, or heartburn isn't always apparent to an onlooker.
+So even if the officer followed Title 17 by observing you for 15 minutes to make sure you didn't burp, belch, or regurgitate, he or she may simply have missed the signs of regurgitation related to acid reflux.”

 Call us for help…

-For more information about California's DUI laws, or to discuss your case confidentially with one of our DUI defense attorneys, please don't hesitate to contact us at Shouse Law Group.
+For more information about the role of GERD, acid reflux, heartburn or a hiatic hernia in your DUI defense, or to discuss your case confidentially with one of our DUI defense attorneys, please don't hesitate to contact us at Shouse Law Group.
 Our California criminal law offices are located in and around Los Angeles, Orange County, San Diego, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.

 - People v.
 McNeal (2009), 46 Cal.4th 1183, 1191. ("When a subject blows into a breath-testing machine, the device measures the amount of alcohol vapor expelled into alveolar spaces deep in the lungs [in theory, that is--in practice GERD, acid reflux/heartburn, or a hiatal hernia can prevent this from happening].")